Almost all orbits of the Collatz map attain almost bounded values: Decay of Fourier coefficients

 Thus by \eqref{ts}, for $p'$ in the range

 we must have $l + \l_{[1,\k+p']} > l_{\Delta'}$, hence we exit $\Delta'$ (and increment the random variable $\r$).
 In particular, if

 then we can find

 such that $l + \l_{[1,\k+p']} > l_{\Delta'}$ and $(j,l) + \v_{[1,\k+p]}$ is black (and therefore lies in a new triangle $\Delta''$).
 Iterating this $R$ times, we conclude (if $P$ is sufficiently large depending on $A,\eps$) that $\r \geq R$ and that $\t_R \leq P$.
-The claim \eqref{pp2} now follows from \eqref{pp1}, giving the required contradiction.
-This (finally!) concludes the proof of \eqref{haha}, and hence Proposition \ref{f-decay} and Theorem \ref{main}.
+Choosing $P$ large enough so that all the previous arguments are justified, the claim \eqref{pp2} now follows from \eqref{pp1}, giving the required contradiction.
+This (finally!) concludes the proof of \eqref{haha}, and hence Proposition \ref{mono-prop}.
+As discussed previously, this implies Propositions \ref{jeo-prop}, \ref{key}, \ref{f-decay} and Theorem \ref{main}.